See why 4thWay now accepts ethical ads.

 Lendwise are looking for responsible students, because, if the applicants have arrears and bad debts, they believe the “solution is not access to more debt.”

-Lendwise* models future earnings potential, based on historical outcomes for specific school and courses, as well as on broader earnings data for postgraduate degrees and from Lendwise’s own lending data.
+Lendwise models future earnings potential, based on historical outcomes for specific schools and courses, as well as on broader earnings data for postgraduate degrees and from Lendwise’s own lending data.

-The three on the credit committee, who make the final decision on approvals, usually have to agree, or it’s a No. This is good, although we do prefer to see that the committee always has to be unanimous.
+The three on the credit committee, who make the final decision on approvals, usually have to agree, or it’s a No. We prefer to see that the committee always has to be unanimous.

 Their processes for going after bad debts is well-structured, and they have sufficient staff to work on them.
 They are reassuringly quick to recognise arrears and other problems as bad debts.